T20 World Cup: England left with no room for error in title defence after Barbados blemishes against Australia

 However, should Scotland win their remaining two games, against Oman on Sunday and Australia a week later, and Australia see off Namibia in between, England would be toast, unable to overhaul either their Ashes rivals or their nearest neighbours.

 Jos Buttler's men suffered a group-stage exit as they set about defending the 50-over World Cup in India last autumn and they are now scrambling to avoid a similar fate in the 20-over jamboree.
-There is no room for error.
+There is no room for error after their errors against Australia.

 England lost to Ireland in the previous T20 World Cup in 2022 and went on to win the event so all hope is not lost.
 "Sometimes we are better when our backs are against the wall so it might suit us," said all-rounder Moeen Ali.
 Fans will be hoping he is right.